rl1987/trickster.dev/tricksterblog/content/post/extracting-data-from-elasticsearch-api.md

 [Screenshot 3](/2023-10-04_18.16.34.png)

 There is also the `authorization` header here with Base64-encoded API credentials.
-This does not add any security as we can simply decode the encoded part of the header and recover username/password that frontend code uses:
+This does not add any security as we can trivally decode the encoded part of the header and recover the credentials that frontend code
+uses:

 ```
 $ echo "Y29sbGVjdGlvbnM6bzQxS0chTW1KUSRBNjY=" | base64 -d